2023 FIVB Volleyball Men's U21 World Championship: Host selection

 On 2 June 2022, FIVB opened the bidding process for member associations whose countries were interested in hosting one of the four Age Group World Championships in 2023 (i.e., Boys' and Girls' U19 World Championships and Men's and Women's U21 World Championships).
 The expression of interest of the member associations had to be submitted to FIVB by 29 July 2022, 18:00 CEST (UTC+2).

 FIVB announced the hosts for its four Age Group World Championship on 24 January 2023, with Bahrain being selected to host the 2023 Boys' U21 World Championship.
 This will be the fourth time that Bahrain hosts the FIVB Boys' U21 World Championship having previously done so in 1987, 1997 and 2019.

 Qualification

 A total of 16 national teams qualified for the final tournament.
 In addition to Bahrain who qualified automatically as the host, 10 other teams qualified through five separate continental competitions which were required to be held by 31 December 2022 at the latest.
 The remaining 5 teams entered to the competition by the Men's U21 FIVB World Ranking among the teams not yet qualified.

-The slot allocation was setted as follow:
+The slot allocation was set as follows: